GuilhermeFior/currency-tracker/README.md

 # currency-tracker

-I started this project to study the integration of dbt and BigQuery (GCP) as well as data orchestration with Apache Airflow.

-It aims to load on BigQuery the daily quotations of USD, EUR, BTC and ETH, as compared to BRL, so that we can track when they reached the lowest, for example.
+This project aims to store daily quotations of USD, EUR, BTC and ETH, as compared to BRL, so that we can track when they reached the lowest, for example.

-**Stack**: dbt + BigQuery | Python (pandas) | (Airflow/Dagster)
 **Data source**: USD and EUR are retrieved from Frankfurter ECD e BTC and ETH from CoinGecko
+**Stack**: dbt + BigQuery | Airflow | Docker

+- BigQuery is for data storage and analytics
+- dbt will be used for data transformation (*bronze* -> *silver* -> *gold*).
+It also acts on data quality.
+- Airflow is for the orchestration (DAGs)
+- Docker is being used for containerization

 ## Data Architecture
 For this project I used the Medallion Architecture.